cs4241-19a/a1-gettingstarted/README.md

 Assignment details
 ---

 This assignment requires that your website is both contained in a GitHub repository and hosted in Glitch.
-There are three ways to do this:
+There are two ways to do this:

-1. Clone this repo to your computer, make changes locally on your computer, push the repo onto GitHub, and then import your GitHub repo into Glitch.
+1. Fork this repo and clone it to your computer, make changes locally on your computer, push the repo onto GitHub, and then import your GitHub repo into Glitch.
-2. Clone this repo directly to Glitch, use the Glitch editor to make changes, and then export your repo from Glich to GitHub.
+2. Fork this repo and then import it directly to Glitch, use the Glitch editor to make changes, and then export your repo from Glitch back to GitHub.
-3. Same as #1, bu instead of importing from Github to Glitch you just upload the files (or copy/paste) them directly to Glitch.
+3. Same as #1, but instead of importing from Github to Glitch you just upload the files (or copy/paste) them directly to Glitch.

 ## Option 1 - Clone to computer, push to Github, import to Glitch (recommended)